awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 Image here of kinase/phosphatase relationship.

 There are a number of methods to identify phosphorylated proteins.
-Generally these methods start either begin with labelling/non-labelled samples followed by specific enrichment of the phospho-preptide fraction followed by quantification.
-For a TMT experiment (these come in a numbers flavours), samples are labelled with a number of mass tags, seperated by 1 Dalton, which are then deconvoluted by mass-spectrometry.
-Today we will be utilising public data using the TMT-10plex tagging method, which allows mixtures of upto 10 samples with different mass tags.
+Generally these methods start either begin with labeling/non-labelled samples followed by specific enrichment of the phospho-peptide fraction followed by quantification.
+For a TMT experiment (these come in a numbers flavors), samples are labelled with a number of mass tags, separated by 1 Dalton, which are then deconvoluted by mass-spectrometry.
+Today we will be utilizing public data using the TMT-10plex tagging method, which allows mixtures of up to 10 samples with different mass tags.

-A typical phosphoproteomics workflow (pilfered from Kozlov et al. 2015)
+A typical phosphoproteomics workflow (pilfered from @Kozlov2015)

 ![](./BioInfoSummer_2018_KinSwingR_files/Kozlov2016_Figure1.png)<!-- -->